ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 Whilst 51% attacks in Proof of Work systems can be damaging, they only really directly effect those who are exposed to double spends (mostly exchanges, and not long term holders who do not transact frequently).
 Moreover, because 51% attacks have an up front cost and are, unlike 33% attacks, not guaranteed to be successful, there is diminished incentive to perform them, let alone persist them.

 On PoS chains, once an attacker achieves a certain threshold of stake, the chain can never recover; as the attacker does not need to commit external resources, they cannot be unseated.
 The only solution to this failure state is hard-forking away the attacker, which breaks _Code is Law_, defeats the purpose of having a blockchain, adds subjectivity, and further centralizes the chain.

-### Money isn't Power

-TODO LATER

-Nation states cannot get their handso n all tehe world's elecricity if the wante dto, but they could easily print a bunch of money to buy out lots of Proof fo Stake currencies, as well as manipulate financial markets to disrupt the price of the chains to.

-The ultimate source of security on Proof of Work networks, electricity, is distributed geographically, meaning no single organization, including nation states, have the ability.

-Even with massive economic resources, scaling up a mining operation to maintain 51% attacks against large Proof of Work blockchains requires far more resources than is available to even nation states.

-The source of security on Proof of Stake networks, capital, is

 ### Centralization of Staking on Exchanges